Achieving Linear Speedup for Composite Federated Learning: Convergence Analysis

-This section outlines the main ideas behind the proofs of Theorems~\ref{thm:ncvx} and \ref{thm:PL}.
-Our analysis is based on a \textit{multistep Lyapunov approach}: instead of tracking one-round progress, we study the algorithm over intervals of length $m\geq 1$ communication rounds.
+This section presents the key analytical ingredients for proving Theorems~\ref{thm:ncvx} and \ref{thm:PL}.
+The analysis is based on a \textit{multistep Lyapunov approach}: instead of tracking one-round progress, we study the algorithm over intervals of $m\geq 1$ communication rounds.
 Specifically, we analyze the recursions between the iterates $\crki{(x_{i,t_1},z_{i,t_1})}_{i=1}^n$ and $\crki{(x_{i,t_2},z_{i,t_2})}_{i=1}^n$, where $0\leq t_1 < t_2:= t_1 + m$.
-This multistep viewpoint allows us to better control the error by choosing $m$ sufficiently large.
+This multistep viewpoint allows us to better control the accumulated error by choosing $m$ sufficiently large.
+Setting $m=1$ recovers the usual one-step analysis.
+The choice of $m$ affects only the intermediate bounds on the stepsize and does not worsen the final stepsize requirement in Theorems~\ref{thm:ncvx} and \ref{thm:PL}.